wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-test-process/includes/6-summary.md

 ## Next steps

-The next steps are to look at application lifecyle management in the Power Platform.
+The next steps are to look at application lifecycle management in the Power Platform.